therealexpertai/nlapi-java/README.md

 # expert.ai Natural Language API for Java

-Official Java Client for the [expert.ai](https://developer.expert.ai/) Natural Language API.
+Java Client for the [expert.ai](https://developer.expert.ai/) Natural Language API.
 Leverage Natural Language technology from your Java apps.
 Check out what expert.ai’s Natural Language API can do for your application by [our live demo](https://try.expert.ai/).

 ## Build From Source